Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 ## `kmem_cache` Data Structure

-`kmem_cache` is the core structure in the Slab allocator responsible for managing memory allocation for objects of the same type.
+`kmem_cache` is the core structure in the slab allocator responsible for managing memory allocation for objects of the same type.
 Its initial form is:

 ```c
 struct slab {